elastic/examples/Email-Alerting-with-Elastalert/README.md

          ```

     * Writing the test rules

-        rules are defined in example_rules folder

-        We are going to use only `frequency based` testrule which means
+        rules are defined in example_rules folder and we are going to use only `frequency based` test rule in this example which means

-        > Alert an email if the match found at X events in Y time
+        > Alert an email if a match found at X events/documents in Y time

         replace the `./example_rules/example_frequency.yaml` with `example_frequency.yaml` in this project and also download and add 'stmp_auth_file.txt' in the same directory `./example_rules/`

-        and modify the both files content in way that serves your needs
+        Now, modify the both files in a way that serves your needs

     example_frequency.yaml